gbif/hp-swissnatcoll/en/data/data_how_to.md

 3. 🏛️[Institutions](https://svnhc.hp.gbif-staging.org/institution/search), each element of the table is a swiss natural history institution.
 This view is based on the [GBIF Registry - GRSciColl institutions](https://registry.gbif.org/institution/search).
 A map of Switzerland with all registered natural history instutions is also displayed

-# How is the data displayed on the SVNHC portal?
+# How is the data displayed?
 The data present on the SVNHC portal can be displayed as such:
 - a **table** where each line corresponds to a museum specimen (or a collection or an institution , depending on the tab selected and each column corresponds to **all the information we have about a specific specimen/collection/institution**.